 You can serve just once or on a regular basis, as a group or individually.

-The Center for Women and Children in Coeur d’Alene cannot accommodate one-time meal servers but welcomes volunteers who are interested in serving in the kitchen on a regular basis.
-Call 208.665.4673 for more information.
+The following shelters cannot accommodate one-time meal servers but welcome volunteers who are interested in serving in the kitchen on a regular basis.
+Please call ahead and they’ll guide you through the process.

 “Jesus had big conversations with people over meals.
 He would eat with sinners or He would be served at people’s homes.
 Meals are important, and Jesus called us to live like His example and love others, love God.”